 Photo by Slideshowmom at Morguefile.com

-That’s me a couple months ago, at my parents’ house, hiding in my bedroom until I was done writing.
+That’s me during one trip to my parents’ house, hiding in my bedroom until I was done writing.
 “I don’t know about you” said a friend before I’d left for the visit, “but I find it almost impossible to maintain any kind of work rhythm when I’m with family.”
 I knew she was right.
 So before I left, I’d severely scaled back my idea of what I could get done while I was home.
-But still, I proclaimed to the world, loudly and repeatedly, that I had to write in the morning no matter what.
+But still--I proclaimed to the world, loudly and repeatedly, that I had to write in the morning no matter what.

 After missing my writing time the first two mornings of my trip, I realized I needed to take more drastic measures.
 “Can you lock yourself in your room in the mornings?” asked a friend, when I told her my dilemma.
 It was so obvious when she said it, I felt like smacking myself in the head.
 So the next morning, there I was.
 Hungry.
 Tempted.
 But writing anyway.